atomwalk12/linalg-zero/README.md

 - **SFT:** Local 24GB RTX 4090 with [Qwen/Qwen2.5-3B](https://huggingface.co/Qwen/Qwen2.5-3B).
 - **GRPO:** RTX 6000 Ada on [Runpod](https://www.runpod.io/), improving on the SFT baseline; 57 hours at $0.77/hr (~$50).
 - **Total:** ~$75 using a mix of cloud GPUs and local training.

+## Acknowledgements
+- We base our distillation pipeline on [distilabel](https://github.com/argilla-io/distilabel).
+- We base the RL experiment on [ART](https://deepwiki.com/OpenPipe/ART).
+- We use Qwen2.5 series base model [Qwen2.5](https://github.com/QwenLM/Qwen2.5).

 ## Citation